AI Carbon Footprint Calculator

 Running enterprise workloads?
 Estimate team API usage or audit your AWS cloud infrastructure.

-Key Estimations for 2026
+Numbers for 2026

-- 🏭Training GPT-450,000+ tons of CO2e (lifetime of 100 cars)
+- 🏭Training GPT-450,000+ tons of CO2e, equivalent to the lifetime emissions of about 100 cars

 Frequently Asked Questions